Join Us

 HAS BEEN WIDELY CRITICIZED AS AN

-IMPROPER FORM OF SOCIAL CONTROL AND INTOLERANCE
+IMPROPER FORM OF SOCIAL CONTROL &

-OF CHILDREN'S DIFFERENCES.
+INTOLERANCE OF CHILDREN'S DIFFERENCES.

 Older students can participate in talk therapy.
 Most psychotropic medications take 6-8 weeks to begin to become therapeutic and adjustments may need to occur so it is not uncommon for 12 -16 weeks to pass before their effectiveness at the right dose might be seen.
 SSRIs may address the anxiety but not the antecedents to the behavior which need to be identified and addressed.
 Some of the medications used like benzodiazepines are addictive and cause drowsiness and cognitive impairment.
 Students and parents are already cited for truancy by then.
 Psychotropic medications do not address the antecedents that contribute to school refusal!
 Again another band-aid and not solve the core issues.